Follow this timeline to complete your enrollment and be ready for your fall semester.

 - Apply for your visa as early as possible.
 As an international student coming to the United States to study, you will be required to obtain a visa prior to traveling abroad.
 Please note that Canadian students are not required to obtain a visa, but are required to present the Certificate of Eligibility (I-20 or os-2019) and declare themselves as a student at the US port-of-entry.

-- The Office of International Students and Scholars will send you important tips and information about getting your visa, health insurance, getting to campus, what to do once you arrive, and much more.
+- The Office of International Students and Scholars will send you important tips and information about getting your visa, orientation, health insurance, getting to campus, what to do once you arrive, and much more.

 Submit your final transcripts.
 Submit your official high school diploma or general equivalency diploma to the Undergraduate Admissions Office by July 1: